K – 12 Education

-When elected I will fight to institute permanent sources of funding so our schools do not need to go hat-in-hand to the legislature every year.
+When re-elected I will continue the fight alongside educators to institute permanent sources of funding so our schools do not need to go hat-in-hand to the legislature every year.
 Public schools statewide are struggling to fill teacher vacancies.
 Thousands of children are learning from long-term substitute teachers, rather than a permanent certified teacher.
 If we expect to recruit and sustain great teachers, we must find ways to treat them with the respect they deserve as professionals.

 Universities & Community Colleges